 | Transparency | Tell people exactly what data you collect and why | Clear privacy policy, contextual notices on forms, no hidden data collection |

-| Consent | Get explicit permission before collecting and using data | Opt-in checkboxes (not pre-checked), proper consent banners, documented consent records |
+| Consent | Get explicit permission before collecting and using data | Opt-in checkboxes (never pre-checked), proper consent management, documented consent records |

-| Data Minimization | Only collect what you actually need | Audit every form field — if you can’t explain why you need it, remove it |
+| Data Minimization | Only collect what you actually need | Audit every form field — if you can’t explain the use case, remove it |

-| Purpose Limitation | Use data only for the purpose you stated when collecting it | Don’t repurpose newsletter signups for cold sales outreach without separate consent |
+| Purpose Limitation | Use data only for the stated purpose at collection | Don’t repurpose newsletter signups for cold sales outreach without separate consent |

-| Storage Limitation | Don’t keep data longer than necessary | Set retention policies, auto-delete inactive subscriber data, honor deletion requests promptly |
+| Storage Limitation | Don’t keep data longer than necessary | Set retention policies, auto-delete inactive subscriber records, honor deletion requests within 30 days |

 Tools and Implementation